atmasphere/mc-coal/docs/source/oauth2.rst

       Location: http://example.com/callback?error=access_denied

+.. _access_token:

 ============
 Access Token
 ============

-Clients use an :ref:`authorization code <authorization_code>` to acquire an access token, as well as a refresh token that is used to generate a new set of tokens when the previous access token expires.
-The access token is used in the request ``Authorization`` header as a bearer access token string when calling :ref:`secured services <secured_services>`.
+Clients use an :ref:`authorization code <authorization_code>` to acquire an :ref:`access token <access_token>` and a :ref:`refresh token <refresh_token>`.
+These tokens are unique and tied to both the client and the user that granted the authorization code.
+Authorization for :ref:`secured Data APIs <secured_services>` requires that a valid access token be set in the request ``Authorization`` header field using the "Bearer" scheme as specified in `RFC6750: Authorization Request Header Field <http://tools.ietf.org/html/rfc6750#section-2.1>`_.

 .. http:post:: /oauth/token

-  The client makes a request to the token endpoint by sending the following parameters in the request body using the ``application/x-www-form-urlencoded`` format with a character encoding of ``UTF-8``.
+  The client acquires tokens by making a request to the token endpoint, posting the following parameters in the request body using the ``application/x-www-form-urlencoded`` format with a character encoding of ``UTF-8``.

   :formparam client_id: The client id.
   :formparam client_secret: The current client secret.